HuemulSolutions/enola/docs/extracting_information.md

 - **Pagination**: The loop includes a condition to prevent infinite loops (`exec.get_page_number() < 70`).
 Adjust this limit based on your expected data volume.

-## How to Extract Information and create automatic Evaluations
+## How to Extract Information and Create Systematic Evaluations

-When combining the extracting information and evaluations features, you can create automatic evaluations when extracting information.
+When combining the extracting information and evaluations features, you can create systematic evaluations when extracting information.
 By following the steps from the Evaluation Feedback section, you can create an evaluation category.
 In this case, you can create an evaluation category that will rate a submission based on the length of its text.
 For this purpose, you can messure the length of the text with a number, this number will be considered as the `value`, and this `value` will be inside a range of different values.
 Let's say the higher the `value`, the better: